Fishing cat: Conservation

-Prionailurus viverrinus is included on CITES Appendix II, and protected by national legislation over most of its range.
-Hunting is prohibited in Bangladesh, Cambodia, China, India, Indonesia, Myanmar, Nepal, Pakistan, Sri Lanka, Thailand.
-Hunting regulations apply in Lao PDR.
-In Bhutan and Vietnam, the species is not protected outside protected areas.
+The fishing cat is included on CITES Appendix II and protected by national legislation over most of its range.
+Hunting is prohibited in Bangladesh, China, India, Indonesia, Myanmar, Nepal, Pakistan, Sri Lanka, and Thailand.
+Hunting regulations apply in Laos.
+In Bhutan, Malaysia, and Vietnam, it is not protected outside protected areas, and no information is known about its legal protections in Cambodia.
+It is the state animal of the Indian state of West Bengal.
 Its survival depends on protection of wetlands, prevention of indiscriminate trapping, snaring and poisoning.

-In areas where habitat degradation is a major concern, such as coastal Andhra Pradesh, NGOs are working to slow habitat conversion in collaboration with local villagers.
+In areas where habitat degradation is a major concern, such as coastal Andhra Pradesh, non-governmental organizations are working to slow habitat conversion in collaboration with local villagers.
 Part of this work involves creating alternative livelihood programs that allow villagers to earn money without damaging natural habitats.
+A Fishing Cat Conservation Alliance provides an umbrella for the cooperation of national fishing cat conservation groups, which began with the establishment of India's in 2010.